Easy Storage Solutions From A to Z

 Consider diswasher racks.
 For fancy wineglasses and Champagne flutes, Kahn-Brocco recommends commercial-style dishwasher racks with individual compartments: “Load it up and wrap it in plastic so everything stays safe and clean.”

 Bundle cords with Velcro tape.
-There are plenty of cord organizers on the market, but Carrick Rowe, an interior designer in New York City, suggests using Velcro tape ($5 for a 15-foot roll, textol.com).
+There are plenty of cord organizers on the market, but Carrick Rowe, an interior designer in New York City, suggests using Velcro tape (from $12 for a 25-yard roll; textol.com).
 “I’ve screwed a small hook into the bottom of a desk and hung bundled wires up and out of the sight line,” she says.

 Use a cardboard tube.
 You can make your own cable corraller out of the cardboard tube from a roll of paper towels: Using scissors, slice the roll down one side, then wrap the tubing around the wires to keep them neat.